-How will the coronavirus affect the real estate in Spain?
+How will the Coronavirus Affect the Real Estate Market in Spain?

-The real estate market has been affected immediately after the arrival of the Coronavirus and the measures taken by the Government to stop its spread.
+The real estate market has been affected by the Coronavirus and the measures taken by the Government to stop its spread.
 Before continuing to analyze the real estate sector, we remind you to follow all health recommendations, such as staying home except in extreme need.

-In full quarantine to prevent the spread of Covid-19, Andrea and Pablo called us, a family looking for a home in this time of health crisis.
-They need to move as soon as possible.
+During this time of full quarantine to prevent the spread of Covid-19, Andrea and Pablo called us.
+They are a family looking for a home during this health crisis.
+They needed to move as soon as possible.

-The mayority of the people have postponed their decisions to buy or rent a home, but there is another part of the population with an urgent need to have this basic good, as in the case of Andrea and Pablo..
+The majority of the people have postponed their decisions to buy or rent a home, but there is another part of the population with an urgent need to move, as in the case of Andrea and Pablo..

-Apart from everything we talked about their possible future homes, I remember that I ended the conversation by saying:
+Apart from everything we talked about finding their possible future home, I remember that I ended the conversation by saying:

-Apart from the residential sector, the health crisis caused by Covid-19 is having great effects on other types of real estate such as premises and shopping centres, offices, logistics and co-living.
+Apart from the residential sector, the health crisis caused by Covid-19 is having great effects on other types of real estate such as premises, shopping centres, offices, logistics, and co-living.